lbowmaker/simple_streams_poc/README.md

 **3. AWS Lambda**

-AWS Lambda function that listens to the stream, get associated article images and outputs the data
+AWS Lambda function that listens to the stream, gets associated article images and outputs the data

 ```python
 """Simple event handler.